fscorrupt/awesome-stars/README.md

 ## C

+- [jbara2002/windows-defender-remover](https://github.com/jbara2002/windows-defender-remover) - A tool which is uses to remove Windows Defender in Windows 8.x, Windows 10 (every version) and Windows 11.
 - [geekuillaume/soundsync](https://github.com/geekuillaume/soundsync) - Virtual cables between any audio source and any speaker in your home
 - [valinet/ExplorerPatcher](https://github.com/valinet/ExplorerPatcher) - This project aims to enhance the working environment on Windows
 - [pbatard/rufus](https://github.com/pbatard/rufus) - The Reliable USB Formatting Utility